c3n3/aitpi/README.md

         - Valid types: Any string
     - "id": When a command is added from the folder, this id will be the command registry 'id' value
         - Valid ids: Any positive int, negative ints are reserved for Aitpi and could produce bad side effects
-    - "mechanism": When a command is added from the folder, this mechanism will be the command registry 'mechanism' value
+    - "input_type": When a command is added from the folder, this directly corrosponds to the command registry's 'input_type'

 # Example usage: